 You wake to your alarm, the sun through your bedroom windows.
 A brand new day.
-You swing out of bed, plant your feet to stand, and a sudden stabbing pain near your heel convinces you to sit back down.
+You swing out of bed, plant your feet to stand up, and a sudden stabbing pain near your heel convinces you to sit back down.

 Runners know it all too well.
 Hikers have hobbled the last few miles to the trailhead because of it.
-In fact, the smart people are Harvard found that it’s one of the most common reasons for heel and foot pain among adults.
+In fact, researchers at Harvard found that it’s one of the most common reasons for heel and foot pain among adults.

 Plantar Fasciitis.
-The inflammation of the thick band of tissue (called fascia) at the bottom of your foot that runs from your heel to your toes, supporting the arch of your foot.
+The inflammation of the thick band of tissue (called the fascia) at the bottom of your foot that runs from your heel to your toes and supports the arch of your foot.

 It occurs when the plantar fascia is overstretched, creating small tears in the fascia, particularly where the fascia meets the heel bone.
 Commonly recognized as a stabbing pain, plantar fasciitis is typically felt in the morning when you take your first steps of the day and as you move, the pain subsides.
-The Mayo Clinic notes also this bottom foot pain can also be triggered after long periods of standing or when you get up after sitting.
+This bottom foot pain can also be triggered after long periods of standing or when you get up after sitting.
+(Mayo Clinic)

 If you’re wondering how to heal from plantar fasciitis quickly, it starts with protecting and comforting your feet.
 For many, identifying risk factors that may affect you, making modest adjustments to your lifestyle, and investing plantar fasciitis relief socks are among the proactive steps you can take towards your journey to Feel Better in Style.